UniversalDependencies/UD_Japanese-GSD/README.txt

 The README for that project is included below.

-IMPORTANT: The word segmentation of Google UDT 2.0 has not been modified and differs significantly from UD_Japanese-KTC 1.3.
-The syntactic word units in the present treebank correspond to what is usually called "bunsetsu" in Japanese grammar.
+IMPORTANT: The words are automtically sengmented.
+The word unit is significantly different from that in bunsetsu-style segmentation in Google UDT 2.0, and slightly diffent from UD_Japanese-KTC 1.3 as well.
 This divergence of the two Japanese treebanks should be fixed in the future.